MicrosoftDocs/OfficeDocs-DeployOffice-pr.sk-sk/DeployOffice/privacy/essential-services.md

 ## <a name="services-configuration-events"></a>Udalosti služby Services Configuration

-Služba Services Configuration nezhromažďuje žiadne požadované diagnostické údaje služieb.
+Služba Services Configuration nezhromažďuje žiadne požadované údaje služieb.

 ## <a name="telemetry-events"></a>Udalosti služby telemetrie